FREE SHIPPING ON MOST ORDERS OVER $199

 Kick-in Pressure

-Factory set low pressure point of the pressure switch that starts the compressor to re-pressurize the tank to a higher pressure.
+Factory set low pressure point of the pressure switch that starts the compressor to re-pressurize the receiver.

 Kick-out Pressure

-Factory set high pressure point of the pressure switch that stops the compressor from increasing the pressure in the tank above a certain level.
+Factory set high pressure point of the pressure switch that stops the compressor from increasing the air pressure in the receiver.

 Load Time